ballerina-platform/ballerina-dev-website/learn/deployment/kubernetes.md

 keywords: ballerina, programming language, services, cloud, kubernetes
 permalink: /learn/deployment/kubernetes/
 active: kubernetes
+intro: The Kubernetes builder extension offers native support for running Ballerina programs on Kubernetes with the use of annotations that you can include as part of your service code.
 redirect_from:
   - /learn/deployment/kubernetes
 ---

-# Kubernetes

-The Kubernetes builder extension offers native support for running Ballerina programs on Kubernetes with the use of annotations that you can include as part of your service code.
-Also, it will take care of the creation of the Docker images, so you don't need to explicitly create Docker images prior to deployment on Kubernetes.
+The Kubernetes builder extension takes care of the creation of the Docker images, so you don't need to explicitly create Docker images prior to deployment on Kubernetes.

 - [Supported Configurations](#supported-configurations)
 - [Using Kubernetes Annotations](#using-kubernetes-annotations)